nicklockwood/iRate/README.md

     - (void)openRatingsPageInAppStore;

-This method skips the user alert and opens the application ratings page in the Mac or iPhone app store, depending on which platform is running.
+This method skips the user alert and opens the application ratings page in the Mac or iPhone app store, or directly within the app, depending on which platform and OS version is running.
 This method does not perform any checks to verify that the machine has network access or that the app store is available.
 It also does not call any delegate methods.
-You should use this method instead of the ratingsURL property if you are running on Mac OS as the process for launching the Mac app store is more complex than merely opening the URL.
+You should use this method to open the ratings page instead of the ratingsURL property, as the process for launching the app store is more complex than merely opening the URL in many cases.
 Note that this method depends on the `appStoreID` which is only retrieved after polling the iTunes server, so if you intend to call this method directly, you will need to set the `appStoreID` property yourself beforehand.

 Delegate methods